Admissions Criteria – Post-Baccalaureate DNP

 Candidates are selected for admission on the basis of high promise for academic success and program completion.
 A new post baccalaureate DNP class begins each fall.
 All applications materials must be complete and be received by the Office of Admissions by April 15th.
 Applications received after April 15th are considered on a space available basis only.
 Start your admission process today!
 You can begin your admissions application online through myBarry, our online admissions system today.

-- Transcript evidence of satisfactory completion of an undergraduate nursing research course.
+- Transcript evidence of satisfactory completion (grade B or higher) of an undergraduate nursing research course.

-- Transcript evidence of satisfactory completion of a statistics course, (included descriptive and inferential methods), within the previous five years
+- Transcript evidence of satisfactory completion (grade B or higher) of a statistics course, which included descriptive and inferential methods, within five years of program start date.

 What do you need to apply?